caterinap/Antprofiler/README.md

 # Antprofiler
-Contains scripts related to the paper "Predicting future invaders and future invasions" by Alice Fournier, Caterina Penone, Maria Grazia Pennino and Franck Courchamp.
+Contains scripts and data related to the paper "Predicting future invaders and future invasions" by Alice Fournier, Caterina Penone, Maria Grazia Pennino and Franck Courchamp.